 In this example, we are going to look at when Jesus turned water into wine.

-Enter water wine (outlined in blue below) into the reference box to get a list of options that relate to the terms you have entered.
-To see a complete list of the options available choose the Show all for ... option (outlined in red below)
+Open Factbook, and enter water wine into the reference box to get a list of options that relate to the terms you have entered.
+To see a complete list of the options available choose the Show all for "water wine" option at the bottom of the list

 Note that different types of information are available.
 Relevant ones here are: